bcgov/quickstart-openshift/README.md

 ### Deployments

-Out of the box sandboxed, pull request-based development deployments allowing for multiple developers to work on and see their features at once.
+Out-of-the-box, sandboxed, pull request-based development deployments allowing for multiple developers to work on and see their features at once.

 Deployment to production is gatekept using GitHub environments, requiring sign off from code maintainers.